braveseokyung/blog/content/posts/start-hugo-blog.md

         # whether to make the table of the contents in the sidebar automatically collapsed
         auto = true

+        [params.page.code]
+        # the maximum number of lines of displayed code by default
+        maxShownLines = 15

 # Options for taxonomies
 [taxonomies]
 author = "authors"